 - Wellington Court was engaged in advisory business relating to the transfer of pensions to the Orbis SIPP.
-This included the transfer of Mr C's pension. - Wellington Court's actions are not consistent with it being the victim of fraudulent activity.
+This included the transfer of Mr D's pensions. - Wellington Court's actions are not consistent with it being the victim of fraudulent activity.